 CB Rating: 9.4

-What a breath of fresh air.
+Never Have I Ever, the new series on Netflix is an absolute breath of fresh air.
 Maybe it’s the quarantine talking, but I have been having a hard time wanting to watch anything on TV these days.
 I mean, I did just get off binging Season 2 and 3 of Ozark (my blog/rant on this is coming next), BUT that is more to my point- I don’t want to watch anything too dark right now and it seems like most of the options are a little heavy.

 Enter Mindy Kaling and the incredible new show she just developed for Netflix, Never Have I Ever.
-It centers around Devi, an Indian American sophomore, navigating life almost a year out from a horrible family tragedy, and on a mission to be not just well liked but extremely popular in her LA high school’s bubble.
+The series centers around Devi, an Indian American sophomore, navigating life almost a year out from a horrible family tragedy, and on a mission to be not just well liked but extremely popular in her LA high school’s bubble.

 I will say it again, I absolutely loved it.
 The show has heart and guts.